Karan-Palan/musicblocks-v4/modules/masonry/docs/PRD/PRD.md

      ![dedicated editors](../images/image-5.png)
 - **Connection Types**:
      1. **Argument Connections**: Bricks can be connected to input arguments of other bricks.
 This allows for passing data or parameters into the brick’s function.
      2. **Brick-to-Brick or Stack Connections**: Bricks can be connected directly to other bricks or to a stack of bricks.
-This enables building complex sequences and structures by chaining bricks together.
+This enables building complex sequences and structures by chainingbricks together.

         ![alt text](../images/image-8.png)